 Like a lot of people, I greatly enjoyed my PhD research but knew halfway through that I didn’t want to make a career out of it.
 I didn’t find the day-to-day labwork very engaging and, on a more practical note, the lack of job security also turned me off.
 I met some patent attorneys at a STEM careers fair, and the more I heard about working in patent law, the more it appealed to me.
 In particular, I was more interested in reading and writing about research than doing it myself, and I wanted an intellectually challenging job in which I could use my scientific knowledge in a commercial context.

-I’ve worked at J A Kemp for two years now.
 The support provided for our training and professional development includes in-house tutorials, weekly team meetings, a monthly ‘junior journal club’ where trainees review case law, regular webinar viewings, and plenty of ad-hoc teaching from the partners as we work on cases with them.

 Every trainee is assigned a partner as their mentor, who provides a lot of their work for the first few months as well as a friendly face they can go to with any questions or problems.
 That said, we quickly start working with several different partners, which provides a great a wealth of experience to learn from.
 As J A Kemp is a fairly large IP firm, we get to work on an interesting and diverse range of inventions – I regularly work in the fields of pharmaceuticals, biologics, polymers, process chemistry, electrochemical devices and more.